 NextGen Learning Designed to Elevate Your Airway Practice

-We built this space to guide you through all the concepts and skills you need to successfully use the video laryngoscope with a hyperangulated blade.
+Scroll down or use the topic guide here to explore all the concepts and skills you need to successfully use the video laryngoscope with a hyperangulated blade (HAVL) in your practice.

 One technique mastery

 Is real time to slow for you?
-Have some fun and accelerate through the key steps of this procedure in under a minute, and then dive into more detail later.
+Have some fun and accelerate through the key steps of this procedure in under a minute, and then dive into more detail by scrolling down.

 The Hyperangulated Blade

-Spend a little more time getting into some of the features of the hyperangulated blade and some important details how to use it.
+Why is the hyperangulated blade valuable.
+Let’s spend a little time getting into some of the features of the hyperangulated blade and some important details how to use it.
+Learn more here>

 The Rigid Stylet

-Getting good with the hyperangulated blade requires getting comfortable with two new airway tools not one.
-The rigid stylet is not like regular stylets that you may be used to and requires some learning some new skills.
+An often overlooked requirement of getting good with the hyperangulated blade, is that it also requires getting comfortable with two new airway tools not one.
+The rigid stylet is not like regular stylets that you may be used to, and it requires learning some new skills to ensure effective tracheal access, and efficient tube delivery.
+Learn more here.

 Intubation with HAVL